- 2foodtrippers Lyon Food Guide

 We spent a month eating at some of the best restaurants in Lyon France so that we could assemble this Lyon food guide for hungry visitors and tourists.
 Check out our favorite Lyon restaurants, cafes and coffee shops.

 After a three-day visit to Lyon in 2012, we made a pledge that we would return to the charming city that stole our hearts.
 A few months ago, it was time to plan our second visit.
-We reserved an AirBnB apartment for a month and booked our flights.
+We reserved an AirBnB apartment for a month and booked our flights to France.
 We were stoked!

 Returning to Lyon was a dream that we finally had the opportunity to live out in real life.
 Sure, not everybody loves France’s third largest city.
 (We’re puzzled by our British friends who don’t understand our love for Lyon.)
 But, as food obsessives, we couldn’t contain our excitement about returning to the food capital of France.